-Karen has been a university professor for 30 years and a professor of the Translation and Interpretation Program at Florida International University (FIU) in Miami, Florida for the past 18 years.
+Karen has been a university professor for 32 years and a professor of the Translation and Interpretation Program at Florida International University (FIU) in Miami, Florida for the past 19 years.
 She has presented at the ATA-Spanish Language Division Conference 2017, NAJIT 2018 Conference, Florida State Interpreter Conference 2019 (presenter + keynote speaker), and the Pacific Northwest Interpreter Conference 2019.

 Dr. Susana San Cristóbal Reales: Obtained both her law degree (Licenciado en Derecho) and Doctorate in Procedural Law (cum laude) from the Universidad Complutense de Madrid, Spain.

 As a law professor for the past 25 years, Dr. San Cristóbal has taught numerous courses in Civil and Criminal Procedural Law at various Law Schools in Spain including the prestigious Real Centro Universitario (RCU) María Cristina in San Lorenzo de El Escorial (an affiliate of the Universidad Complutense of Madrid), the Universidad Europea de Madrid, and the Universidad Nebrija, UNED.

 She also teaches Alternative Systems for Conflict Resolution (Masters of Law) at the Centro Garrigues and Masters of Construction Law, a program organized by RCU María Cristina in San Lorenzo de El Escorial.